ibeliuha/log-replication-service/README.md

 #### 2023-10-29
 - fixed message ordering
 - fixed awaiting mechanism for broadcasting
+- message and secondary stores moved to be separate entities in order to add possibility for changing server type

 ### Service Operation Algorithm
 1. After starting servers all secondaries send `POST /secondary/register` request to master in order for master to save them in its registry